nitardus/biblia/README.md

 Install
 -------

-As this program is a perl distribution written with Module::Build, it installs by executing
+As this program is a perl distribution written with Module::Build, you first have to make sure that you have perl and  Module::Build.
+Try it by running

 	perl Build.PL

-	./Build
+If you haven't perl, install it through your system.
+If you haven't got Modul::Build, install it.
+The best way is to do this through your systems's package manager.
+On Debian based Linux distros, this would be done through

+	sudo apt install libmodule-build-perl

+On RetHat:

+	sudo yum install perl-Module-Build

+Arch:

+	sudo pacman -S perl-module-build

+If all else fails, you can use cpan

+	cpan Module::Build

+After having aquired Module::Build, you can proceed with the installation:

+	perl Build.PL  # if it didn't work the first time ./Build
 	./Build test
-	./Build install
+	sudo ./Build install
 	./Build clean

 Usage